Master Recipe: Sri Lankan Curry Powder

 One of the main characteristics of Sri Lankan cooking is that the spices are dark roasted.
 You cannot simply substitute yellow curry powder!
 If your local Indian grocery store carries Jaffna Curry Powder, that’s from northern Sri Lanka and an excellent option; it can also be bought on this site (but only shipping within the U.S.).
 Or you can always make your own; home cooks will generally have their own variations!

 1 rounded t. fenugreek seeds (aka methi seeds)

 2 T dried curry leaves

-2 rounded t. red chili powder
+2 rounded t. cayenne

 1. In a dry pan over medium heat, roast separately the coriander, cumin, fennel and fenugreek, stirring constantly until each one becomes a fairly dark brown.
 Do not attempt to save time by roasting them together – they each have different cooking times and you will only end up half-cooking some and burning others.